chriskyfung/amp-affiliately-jekyll-theme/README.md

 ## What is AMP

 AMP stands for [Accelerated Mobile Pages](https://www.ampproject.org/), a Google-backed project designed as an open standard for any publisher to have pages load quickly on mobile devices.

+## Installation

+There are different ways to install the theme -

+### 1. Cloning the repository and updating settings
+1. Fork this repository and clone the forked repository.
+2. Update the _config.yml file as per your requirements.
+3. Add your posts to the _posts directory.
+4. Deploy to Github Pages or your own server.

 ## Writing Posts
 You can write posts just as you would in Jekyll, the only difference being that AMP has some strict guidelines on including external content.